 Best Durable Camera for Tweens: Fujifilm FinePix XP140

 The Fujifilm Finepix XP140 is the latest model in the XP series of Fuji rugged cameras.
-It is fully waterproof down to 25 metres, shockproof to 1.8 metres, freezeproof to -10 degrees C and dustproof; this will follow your kids everywhere!
+It is fully waterproof down to 25 meters, shockproof to 1.8 meters, freezeproof to -10 degrees C and dustproof; this will follow your kids everywhere!

-It covers a greater length of focal lengths with a 16.4-megapixel back-illuminated sensor and features optical stabilization (with great 5X optical zoom) even underwater.
+It covers a greater length of focal length with a 16.4-megapixel back-illuminated sensor and features optical stabilization (with great 5X optical zoom) even underwater.